vukor/docker-salt/README.md

 docker-salt
 ===========

-This is docker project for build Salt Master as container app.
+This is docker project for run Salt Master as container app.

 How it's work
 ===========